Skip to content

 Frequently asked questions

-What is the typical cost to replace a roof in Norfolk after hail damage?
+What is the typical roof replacement cost in Norfolk?

-How long does it take to get a roof replaced in Norfolk?
+How long will repair work take in Norfolk?

-What should I look for in a roof contractor after a hail storm?
+What should I look for when hiring a roofing contractor after a hail event?

 Wind/hail deductible notice